bwsw/cloudstack-ui/docs/source/CS-UI_Webshell.rst

 In clouds the most commonly used operating systems nowadays are Unix or Linux based operating systems.
 To control Linux system administrators use standard SSH interface.
 Most system administrators or cloud users have SSH client installed on their machines.

-First all, it is more interactive, because it allows to perform copy&paste operations.
+First of all, it is more interactive, because it allows performing copy&paste operations.
 It is more performant if you need to work with text.

 In addition to the UI inactivity interval, SSH plugin supports its own inactivity timeout so you should not worry leaving SSH opened when you go out for a cup of coffee.
 In comparison to a VNC console, if you open it in your browser, it will be opened forever.